Table of Contents

 Another fix is to encrypt all traffic in transit.
 While the hacker can still capture data, it is as meaningful as nothing unless they have access to its decryption methods.
 Always use a Secure Sockets Layer (SSL) to ensure the encryption link between a server and a browser.

-There is a growing market that offers API security, which is largely due to the risk involved in an API based attack.
-Estimated 69% of the organizations are sharing their APIs with partners and customers.
-In the end, it is software companies like InvoZone that offers reliable solutions to securing your data and APIs.
+There is a growing market that offers API security, which is largely due to the risk involved in an API-based attack.
+According to an estimation, 69% of the organizations are sharing their APIs with partners and customers.
+In the end, it is software companies like InvoZone that offer reliable solutions to securing your data and APIs.
 Generally, applications developed by experienced professionals are more secure and the security systems involved further reduces its vulnerability.
 As new technologies emerge, so should better methods of security, and that is what InvoZone offers.